kubedb/docs/docs/guides/solr/quickstart/overview/index.md

 ## Resume Solr

-Say, the Solr CR was deleted with `spec.terminationPolicy` to `Halt` and you want to re-create the Solr cluster using the existing auth secrets and the PVCs.
+Say, the Solr CR was deleted with `spec.deletionPolicy` to `Halt` and you want to re-create the Solr cluster using the existing auth secrets and the PVCs.

 You can do it by simpily re-deploying the original Solr object: